huberfe/huberfe.github.io/index.md

 Contact: felix.huber@physik.uni-siegen.de

 ## Research Interests
 I work on the characterization of quantum correlations like entanglement and nonlocality, on quantum error correction (theory & experimental proposals), and on mathematical optimization in quantum information and computation.
-I also do a bit of mathematics in the field of on non-commutative algebra.
+I also do a bit of mathematics in the field of non-commutative algebra.

 I like problems such as [quantum Max Cut](https://arxiv.org/abs/2411.04120v1), the [quantum marginal problem](https://arxiv.org/abs/2211.06349), [uncertainty relations](https://arxiv.org/abs/2310.00612), the [detection](https://arxiv.org/abs/2108.08720) of [entanglement](https://arxiv.org/abs/1708.06298), quantum zero-error communication, and [coding bounds](https://arxiv.org/abs/2408.10323) :)